franzbu/EnhancedSpaces.spoon/README.md

 A few words about Hammerspoon: When it comes to macOS, the obvious choice for developing an application like this is Swift; however, I discovered Hammerspoon some time ago, have fallen in love with it for its power and flexibility and wanted to see how far it can carry me in regard to a project like this, and my love for Hammerspoon has only deepened.

-I can recommend Hammerspoon beyond it being a requirement for EnhancedSpaces; by simply adding a few lines to its configuration file `init.lua`, you can get many a workflow simplified.
+I can recommend Hammerspoon beyond it being a requirement for EnhancedSpaces; it's one of the most powerful and flexible ways to add value to your macOS in virtually any respect.
 Care for an example?

 ```lua
 -- connect to VPN